natebessa/soccer-rsvp/README.md

 - Lambda: Spins up the Flask application only on-demand to keep costs extremely low.
 - API Gateway: Exposes the Lambda-deployed Flask application publicly as an API.
 - Google Sheets: Free database storage.
 Something I can pull up on my phone whenever I need a quick look at the data.

+## Open source and feedback

+If you find this app useful, please feel to use it!
+You can clone the repo as is and follow the installation steps below.
+You can contibute to the development of this repo by opening a PR, which I'll review when I can.
+Or, fork the repo and grow it as you wish.

+I'm open to any feedback.
+Let me know what you think by emailing me at nate(at)bessa.io

 ## Getting started